The 6th Day in London

 The Mall

-We walked through the Mall to Tragalfer Square.
-And then we went to Piccadilly Circus and had light lunch at a small yakisoba shop.
-The yakisoba had an ethnic flavor, not Japanese taste.
+Afterward, we walked along The Mall to Trafalgar Square, then continued to Piccadilly Circus, where we had a light lunch at a small yakisoba shop.
+The yakisoba had an ethnic flavor—quite different from Japanese taste.

 a yakisoba shop

-We went to St Paul's Cathedral.
-We said good-bye there, and I headed for Tate Modern through Millennium Bridge.
-I enjoyed watching the exhibits there until the evening.
-I knew later that Shakespeare's Globe, reconstructed the Globe Theatre, stands next to Tate Modern.
+Next, we visited St Paul’s Cathedral.
+We said goodbye there, and I walked to Tate Modern via the Millennium Bridge.
+I enjoyed the exhibits until evening.
+Later, I learned that Shakespeare’s Globe, a reconstruction of the original Globe Theatre, stands right next to Tate Modern.

 St. Paul's Cathedral